confluentinc/cp-demo/docs/index.rst

       ./scripts/consumers/listen.sh

 #.
-Run the scripts in :devx-cp-demo:`validation scripts|scripts/validate/` to verify that they pass.
+Run the :devx-cp-demo:`validation scripts|scripts/validate/` to verify that they pass.

    .. sourcecode:: bash